StefanoND/nwn-nwsync-digitalOcean-uploader/README.md

-# Nwsync uploader for Digital Ocean Spaces v2.0
+# v2.0 - NWSync uploader for Digital Ocean Spaces
 This is an application that I use in my CI for my personal nwn projects.

 This will ingest your nwsync files and upload them to a DigitalOcean Space.